Estimate uncertainty parameters using retrospective nowcasts

 Examples

-# Create example reporting triangle
+# Create a reporting triangle from syn_nssp_df

 uncertainty_params <- estimate_uncertainty_retro(

-n_history_delay = 5,
+n_history_delay = 30,

-n_retrospective_nowcasts = 2
+n_retrospective_nowcasts = 10

 )